hammerheim-game/hammerheim-rules/5-warbands.md

 3 Experience points, or any combination thereof.
 Disregard any excess Experience points.
-As with other new Henchmen, you must pay for all their weapons and armour, and in addition you must add 2 gold crowns to their cost for each extra Experience point they add to the warband’s total.
+As with other new Henchmen, you must pay for all their weapons and armor, and in addition you must add 2 gold crowns to their cost for each extra Experience point they add to the warband’s total.
 New Henchmen must be armed and equipped in the same way as existing members of the group.